agmcarthur/BBS-SSP-2022/README.md

 We are going to examine three questions:

 * Question #13.
 Do you think the current Portugal and Belgium isolates are closely related, i.e. is this a single source outbreak?
 [BLASTN 2 Sequences](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&BLAST_SPEC=blast2seq&LINK_LOC=blasttab&LAST_PAGE=blastp&BLAST_INIT=blast2seq); view statistics; view dot plot
 * Question #14.
 Are the current genomes the same as the 2018-2019 genome?
 Has the same strain caused another outbreak?
-[BLASTN against Monkeypox](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome); view statistics, view graphic summary, view alignment, view distance tree of results (midpoint, radial) for both isolates
+[BLASTN against Monkeypox](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome); view statistics, view graphic against Israel strain, view alignment, view distance tree of results (midpoint, radial) for both isolates
 * Question #15.
 Do the new isolates have any changes in their encoded proteins relative to the 2018-2019 genome?
 Should be worried about a more infectious variant?
-[TBLASTX 2 Sequences](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=tblastx&PAGE_TYPE=BlastSearch&BLAST_SPEC=blast2seq&LINK_LOC=blasttab&LAST_PAGE=blastn&BLAST_INIT=blast2seq)
+[TBLASTX 2 Sequences](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=tblastx&PAGE_TYPE=BlastSearch&BLAST_SPEC=blast2seq&LINK_LOC=blasttab&LAST_PAGE=blastn&BLAST_INIT=blast2seq); view statistics; view dot plot

+Want to see a preliminary global view?
+See [Genomic epidemiology of monkeypox virus](https://nextstrain.org/monkeypox).